 Mark is the author of The Breakthrough Imperative and has written extensively for publications including the Harvard Business Review, Wall Street Journal, Singapore Business Times, South China Morning Post, London Business School’s Business Strategy Review, World Business Review, and The Edge (Malaysia).

 Mark is fluent in Japanese and has worked extensively in Japan.
 In 2005, Consulting Magazine named him one of the world’s top twenty-five consultants.

 He graduated magna cum laude from Brigham Young University and in 1983 he received his MBA from Harvard Business School with high distinction.

-- “The Automotive Supply Chain: Disruption Down the Road,” Inbound Logistics, August 2018, Industrial Goods & Services
+- “The Automotive Supply Chain: Disruption Down the Road,” Inbound Logistics, August 2018, Advanced Manufacturing & Services

 - “Where Electric Vehicles Reign Supreme,” US News, March 2018, Automotive

 - “What the New Silk Road Needs Is a Digital Revolution,” Forbes.com, April 2017, Article